-As stated above, a licensed contractor needs to install the windows, and the rebate won’t extend to windows that aren’t in an air-conditioned area of the home, such as the garage.
-Energy-efficient windows also need at least 40 percent U-factor and prevent at least 27 percent of heat gain.
+As stated above, a licensed contractor needs to install the windows and the rebate won’t extend to windows that aren’t in an air-conditioned area of the home, such as the garage.
+Energy-efficient windows also need at least 40 percent U-factor and prevent at least 27 percent heat gain.

 GVEC Thermostat Rebate: Nest

 A smart thermostat helps reduce energy bills by minimizing energy use.
 Smart thermostats accomplish this by allowing the user to choose energy-efficient thermostat settings.

 ERCOT (Electric Reliability Council of Texas) takes care of the power lines throughout most of Texas.
 To help pay for maintenance, it charges GVEC, and other utilities using these power lines, a prime-time electric transmission fee.
 The Rush Hour Rewards Program is GVEC’s solution to this transmission fee.

 If customers want to sign up for this program, they need to either already have a Nest Smart Thermostat or install one.
 GVEC pre-cools the home, so the air conditioner isn’t running during the URCOT peak event.